goldenratio/console-browsers-gamepad/playstation/readme.md

 | 121 | R3  |

 1. L1 - Does not trigger any event.
 It is browser back button.
 Cannot be blocked.
+2. Touchpad on PS4 controller does not trigger any event.

 ###### Related links:
 1. N/A